rurikudo/portieris/portieris-operator/README.md

 ### Custom Resource: Portieris
 You can configure Portieris custom resource to define the configuration of Portieris.
 #### Configuration of Portieris
-`AllowAdmissionSkip`: Allow an annotation to be used to skip the webhook.
++ `allowAdmissionSkip`: Allow an annotation to be used to skip the webhook
-`IBMContainerService`: If not running on IBM Cloud Container Service set to false.
++ `IBMContainerService`: If not running on IBM Cloud Container Service set to false
-`securityContextConstraints`: If you deploy portieris in local cluster(minikub/kind etc.), please set to `false`.
++ `securityContextConstraints`: If you deploy portieris in local cluster(minikub/kind etc.), please set to `false`
++ `useCertManager`: If using cert-manager to handle secrets, please set to true
++ `skipSecretCreation`: If managing portieris-certs secret externally, please set to true
 ```
 apiVersion: apis.portieris.io/v1alpha1
 kind: Portieris